jaresty/migration-talks/cloudfoundry-silicon-valley-2017/brainstorm.md

 - consider separating your database out into a separate deployment so it doesn't need to be redeployed at the same time?
 - ask pivotal tracker team about what they be doing when migrating to PWS?
 16. Where can I find documentation on the process you went through and a step-by-step guide how do do it?
+[ ] Insert link to CF deployment migration document that we are updating to answer this question
 17. Are there IaaS-specific issues here?
 No - bosh.
 18. What is the meaning of 'migrated_from' and how is it used?
+- 'migrated_from' allows bosh to recognize a relationship between jobs that have been renamed or moved and so would be difficult otherwise for bosh to migrate.
+This is important to add in order to maintain data and uptime.
 19. What if we had all separate deployments?

 # Speech structure